cie/Pik6/readme.md

 --------

   * Requires a modern browser and a web server to run from
   * Includes **no fancy stuff** by default.
-You'll have to build yuor super-awesome 3D slide transitions by yourself.
+You'll have to build your super-awesome 3D slide transitions by yourself.
   * All drawbacks common to HTML slides (no PDF export, images hard to use)

 How to use